 Guide on wellbeing: time management

-Time management is a funny concept – because obviously we have no control over time itself, only over what we do in time.
-Whatever word we use, the central question is, how can we get things done effectively, and how can we gain a sense of satisfaction and balance in our use of time.
-One could say that effective time management is the opposite of both procrastination and overproductivity.
+Time management is a funny concept – because obviously we have no control over time itself, only over what we do with our time.
+Either way, time management focuses on getting things done more effectively and feeling satisfied and balanced about our use of time.
+Effective time management is the opposite of both procrastination and overproductivity.

 You’re your own boss – and employee!

-As a student, you have to not only complete the assignments that you have been given, but also plan, evaluate, and generally administer your own work.
-Whereas most workers have clearly defined work hours, work space and tasks that they get support with and that they need to report about frequently in different ways, as a student, you mainly need to carry out your work without any of these external support structures.
+As a student, you have to not only complete the assignments that you have been given, but also plan, evaluate and generally administer your own work.
+Usually, employees have clearly defined work hours, work space and tasks that they get support with and that they need to report about frequently in different ways, but as a student, you mainly need to carry out your work without any of these external support structures.
 So it is no wonder that many students experience a lot of procrastination.

-One of the most important study skills is to flexibly be able to create structures that support and steer your time management.
-With these kinds of structures that create direction, it is far easier to get things done effectively, than say, with self-discipline (which actually tends to lead to more procrastination).
+One of the most important study skills is to creating structures that support and steer your time management in a flexible way.
+These kinds of structures can help you get things done much more effectively than self-discipline can, as it actually tends to lead to more procrastination.
 So when it comes to your studies, you could say that a well-planned and -structured job is already a job half done.
 One way of creating structures is to clearly define boundaries between your work hours and free time.
 In practice, this means scheduling your work hours, and then relaxing with a good conscience during your free time.
 Another example of such a structure is making use of a calendar and creating a system for collecting and planning work tasks, such as to-do lists.

 Reflect on what you want to spend your time on